filakhtov/gentoo-use-docs/gnome-extra/libgsf.md

 Pass the `--enable-introspection` option to the configure script.
 Generate and install the `Gsf-1.gir` GIR metadat file to provide dynamic bindings for the `libgsf` library to languages other than C using the GObject Introspection framework.

 This flag can be safely disabled.

+### test
+Execute the `make check` command after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because these tests are primarily targeted towards the developers, maintainers and testers.